 As the application satisfactorily meets all of the criteria set out in Schedule 2 Paragraph 7(2)(d)(i-iv) on the balance of probabilities, the application is granted.
+The area of land known as CL54, Upper Sheringham Common is removed from the Common Land Register for Norfolk.

-Those who made representations will be offered the opportunity to make oral representations by means of a Hearing.
-If no Hearing is requested or nothing is raised or produced in that hearing, to alter the view of the CRA, then the Decision will be made final.
+N.B.
+Those who made representations were offered the opportunity to make oral representations by means of a Hearing - no Hearing was requested.